-For the 13th summer in a row, Cumberland children who might otherwise go hungry will benefit from a free program that provides lunches and breakfasts over an eight-week period.
+The Summer Lunch Box program, which is now in its 14th year, sees to it that Cumberland children who might otherwise go hungry will benefit from a free program that provides lunches and breakfasts over an eight-week period.

-Distribution sites for lunch are: John Humbird School playground, Springdale Park, Fort Cumberland Homes, Friendship Haven parking lot, Melvin Methodist Church, St. John’s Lutheran Church, Virginia Avenue Post Office parking lot and AME Church parking lot.
+Distribution sites for lunch are: John Humbird School playground, Springdale Park, South Penn School playground, Fort Cumberland Homes, Friendship Haven parking lot, West Side School playground and A.M.E.
+Church.

 Children must be registered by a parent or guardian to receive the lunches.
-Registration can be done prior to June 17 or at any of the sites thereafter.
-Adults will be at all sites to distribute lunchs from noon to 1 p.m.
-They will have applications available.
+Registration has been performed in some schools, but can be provided at any of the sites.